The Teacher

 My yoga teaching started in 1992 and in the Iyengar style in 1997.

-I was introduced to yoga back in the 1970’s with Bette Carmen, yoga TV personality, who had a slot on ‘A Touch of Class’, Sydney.
+I was introduced to yoga in Sydney, in the 1970’s with Bette Carmen, yoga TV personality, who had a slot on the TV show; ‘A Touch of Class’.
+Blond bob hairstyle, cat suits and full makeup.
+She was gorgeous and very strong and flexible.

-Other yoga teachers helped instil a passion for yoga early on.
+Other yoga teachers who helped instil a passion for yoga early on:

 Michael Violin, sometimes referred to as ‘The Father of Yoga’ in Australia, who taught me never to underestimate the basic poses; he had us sit in cross legs which I thought at the time was just a tad too easy!
 However, 10 minutes on, we were still sitting; Michael was talking but I don’t remember much about what – my hips just wanted the pose to finish.